 Fridays at Isla Vista School at 7:00 PM.

 Saturdays at Guadalupe City Hall at 7:30 PM.

 Sundays at The Marjorie Luke Theatre at 7:00 PM.

 Show dates and descriptions:

-¡Viva el Arte de Santa Bárbara! is funded by the James Irvine Foundation, the National Endowment for the Arts, and SAGE.
-Additional support is provided by the Santa Barbara Foundation, Incredible Children’s Art Network, the UCSB Office of Education Partnerships, the Marjorie Luke Theatre’s Dreier Family Rent Subsidy Fund, the Santa Barbara Independent, Santa Barbara Latino, Santa Maria Sun, Univisión, the Sandman Inn, Pacifica Suites, Radio Bronco, R&V Photography, and the Consulate of Mexico in Oxnard.
-This project is funded in part by a Community Arts Enrichment Grant and the Community Arts Grant Program using funds provided by the City of Santa Barbara, in partnership with the Santa Barbara County Arts Commission and the Santa Barbara Bowl Foundation and its Education Outreach Committee.
-Co-presented by the Marjorie Luke Theatre, the Guadalupe Arts & Education Center and UCSB Arts & Lectures, in collaboration with the Isla Vista School After School Grant.
+¡Viva el Arte de Santa Bárbara! is funded by the James Irvine Foundation support from the McCune Foundation, the UCSB Office of Educational Partnerships, the Santa Barbara County Arts Commission, the Wells Fargo Foundation, The Marjorie Luke Theatre’s Dreier Family Rent Subsidy Fund, the Stone Family Foundation, Roddick Foundation, William E. Weiss Foundation, Mary and Gary Becker, Patricia and Jim Selbert, and Eric Kronvall.
+The program is sponsored in part by the Santa Barbara Independent, the Santa Maria SUN, Radio Bronco, Univisión, KPFK, KCSB, the Sandman Inn, Best Western South Coast Inn and Ramada Limited.
+Additional support from the California Arts Council, Community Arts Grant Program using funds provided by the City of Santa Barbara, in partnership with the Santa Barbara County Arts Commission.
+Co-presented by the Marjorie Luke Theatre, the Guadalupe Cultural Arts & Education Center, the Guadalupe-Nipomo Dunes Center, and UCSB Arts and Lectures, in collaboration with the Isla Vista School After School Grant.